arthurgermano/misc-helpers/readme.md

     - `importKey` (Object, optional): The import key properties.
       - `format` (string, optional): The format of the key, default is "spki".
       - `extractable` (boolean, optional): Whether the key is extractable, default is false.

+#### getWebAuthnRegistrationCredential
+- **Description:** Validates a WebAuthn registration credential.
+This function performs a series of validations on the given credential:
+  1. Validates the basic properties of the credential.
+  2. Validates the credential against expected request parameters.
+  3. Extracts and validates the attestation object.
+- **Returns:** A Boolean `true` if the credential is valid, otherwise throws an error.
+- **Params:**
+  - `credential` {Object} : The WebAuthn credential to validate.
+  - `expectedProps` {Object} (optional) : An object containing expected properties for validation.
+    - `challenge` {string} (optional) : The expected challenge.
+    - `origin` {string} (optional) : The expected origin.
+    - `type` {string} (optional) : The expected type.

 #### validateRPID